jekyll-theme-plain/blog/README.md

-# The Plain text theme
+# The Plain text Jekyll theme

-Plain text is a Jekyll theme for GitHub Pages.
+This is a plain text-like Jekyll theme for GitHub Pages